Next: Package gentran, Previous: Package format [Contents][Index]

 (%i1) load("fractals")$ (%i2) plot2d([discrete,sierpinskimap(6)])$

-Next: Package gentran, Previous: Package finance [Contents][Index]
+Next: Package gentran, Previous: Package format [Contents][Index]